 GSOC's ticket submission software now allows an excavator with complex requirements to prepare a number of excavation notices in advance and then selectively release them to create actual excavation tickets as needed.
-If you are unfamiliar with this technique and would like additional training, please attend one of GSOC's Wednesday webinars by visiting www.gopherstateonecall.org/news-events or contact GSOC at 877-848-7472 or itic@gopherstateonecall.org for further instruction.
+If you are unfamiliar with this technique and would like additional training, please attend one of GSOC's Wednesday webinars by visiting www.gopherstateonecall.org/news-events (webinars appear on the right side of the page) or contact GSOC at 877-848-7472 or itic@gopherstateonecall.org for further instruction.

 - 2. Use the Right Tool When Mapping a Web Submitted Excavation Ticket.
-GSOC suggests you use tools for the following purposes: - Parcel when work is being done at an address - Circle for a single location(s) or intersection - Route when work is being done in a right of way, or for a service line, following a white flagged route - Polygon (use only when no other tool is applicable)
+GSOC suggests you use tools for the following purposes: - Radius Excavation For a single location or at an intersection, or multiple locations within one parcel/property - Route Excavation when work is being done in a right of way or for a service line, following a white flagged route - Property Excavation when work is being done at an address - Other use only when no other tool is applicable